thoughtspot/ts_rest_api_and_tml_tools/README.md

 ## Contents
  - Getting Started
- - REST API (thoughtspot.py)
- - TML (tml.py)

 ## Getting Started
 ### Components
 - thoughtspot.py provides a class for doing actions to the ThoughtSpot Server, organized with a series of sub-objects which represent the various object types in ThoughtSpot
     - endpoint_method_classes.py is implements the individual classes which are objects under the ThoughtSpot class

-- tsrestapiv1.py provides the TSRestApiV1 class, which implements the Public ThoughtSpot REST API available under /public/v1/ .
-    - Uses the requests Python library for all HTTP activity
-- tml.py provides a TML base class, along with descendant classes for particular object types: Table, Worksheet, Answer, Liveboard etc.
+As mentioned in the intro, both `thoughtspot-rest-api-v1` and `thoughtspot-tml` modules are requirements for this package, and are assumed in the examples.

 ### Importing the classes
     from thoughtspot import *
-    from tml import *
+    from thoughspot_tml import *

-You don't need to import tsrestv1.py, it is available as the `.tsrest` sub-object from the `ThoughtSpot` class.
+All features from the TSRestApiV1 class in the thoughtspot-rest-api-v1 module are available as the `.tsrest` sub-object from the `ThoughtSpot` class.

 ### Logging into the REST API
 You create a ThoughtSpot object with the `server` argument, then use the `login()` method with username and password to log in.
 After login succeeds, the TSRest object has an open requests.Session object which maintains the necessary cookies to use the REST API continuously .